mattsacks/vim-symbol/README.md

 # symbols.vim

-Jump to a match string via regular expressions with customizable expressions per filetype.
+Jump to a matched strings via regular expressions with customizable expressions per filetype.
 Includes a CtrlP extension for fast filtering.

 #### Use